SymfonyCasts/api-platform3/sfcasts/ep1/filters.md

 [[[ code('bf1c077bbd') ]]]

-This will allow us to search on the `title` property for a *partial* match.
+This will allow us to search on the `name` property for a *partial* match.
 It's a "fuzzy" search.
 Other strategies include `exact`, `start` and more.

 Let's give it a shot!
 Refresh the docs page.
 And... now the collection endpoint has *another* filter box.
 Search for `rare` and hit Execute.
 Let's see, down here... yes!
-Apparently 15 of the results have `rare` somewhere in the `title`.
+Apparently 15 of the results have `rare` somewhere in the `name`.

 And again, this works by adding a simple `?name=rare` to the URL.